MariaDB vs Postgres

 2. When to use Postgresql over MariaDB:

-Additional features in Postgresql, such as materialised views and partial views, improve efficiency.
-For expensive joins and aggregations that can be done fast, the materialised view can be employed.
+Additional features in PostgreSQL, such as materialised and partial views, improve efficiency.
+The materialised view can be employed for expensive joins and fast aggregations.

-For every record in a table, indexes are built, which are costly to develop and maintain but allow an index to be created.
+Indexes are built for every record in a table.
+They are costly to develop and maintain but allow an index to be created.
 When there is a lot of data, partial indexes are usually entered or constructed.

-If we put as a conclusion about MariaDB and Postgresql as which one is better? cause there are advantages and disadvantages to both MariaDB and Postgresql.
-Ultimately choose the right database based on the system requirements and which database can fulfil your needs that all depends on you only.
+If we conclude that MariaDB and PostgreSQL are better, there are advantages and disadvantages to both.
+Ultimately, choose the right database based on the system requirements.
+Which database can fulfill your needs depends on you only.

 Read: MariaDB Vs SQL Server – Detailed Comparison